 Dear diary – I’m back.
 Let’s get into it.

 I can’t believe that I’m 6 months into the BL course.
 I am siting the mock exams next month.
 Time is flying by and even though I am not noticing it but we are well over 50% through the course.
-I have to say that despite the intensity of the BL course, which this month certainly was, I feel like I am starting to settle into it and a routine.
+I have to say that despite the intensity of the BL course, which this month certainly was, I feel like I am starting to settle into a routine.

 Table of Contents: